Tom 7 Radar

 It was a fun project but pretty hectic.
 Now I am aggressively relaxing by cleaning my basement and playing some video games (Steamworld Dig 2; great so far!).
 I have some ideas for the next thing, but also a bunch of travel coming up, so I'm taking it easy.

-Categories: video games hacks (14 comments — a year ago) [ comment ]
+Categories: video games hacks (14 comments — almost 2 years ago) [ comment ]

 Entries from April 2018